 \subsubsection{Applications of AI-driven QC for Power Allocation}

 \

 The previous studies on power allocation rely on conventional QC algorithms like QPSO.
 However, it is worth noting that these conventional algorithms still demand significant computational resources and lead to high overhead, such as computation delays.
 Recent research has turned towards AI-driven QC solutions for power allocation.
-These approaches, such as QNN and QDRL, leverage advanced machine learning techniques to mitigate the computational complexities inherent in traditional QC algorithms.
+These approaches, such as QNN and QDRL, leverage advanced ML techniques to mitigate the computational complexities inherent in traditional QC algorithms.
 By harnessing the AI power, these methods offer promising avenues for more efficient and effective power allocation in wireless networks.
-For example, \cite{done-zhongrunhu-11-ok-fine} proposed a distributed QNN framework for the purpose of optimizing wireless communication and gave a case study in non-orthogonal multiple access system for the framework implementation.
-The objective was also to maximize the weighted-sum rate under consideration of channel interference, and the proposed QNN algorithm was implemented in quantum circuits, which accelerates running time overhead.
+For example, \cite{done-zhongrunhu-11-ok-fine} proposes a distributed QNN framework for the purpose of optimizing wireless communication and gives a case study in non-orthogonal multiple access system for the framework implementation.
+The objective is also to maximize the weighted-sum rate under consideration of channel interference, and the proposed QNN algorithm is implemented in quantum circuits, which accelerates running time.